Macedovin/GitFavorites/README.md

 - Keyboard navigation -> Press ENTER to favorite the ones you like most;
 - Table display -> All the choosen repositories will be disposed in a list;
 - Stylized scrollbar (Chrome and Mozilla Firefox) -> Browse the list;
-- Remove button -> Remove the users you wat;
+- Remove button -> Remove the users you want;
-- Add tem again to the list at any time.
+- Add them again to the list at any time.

 ## Publication